Wednesday, December 04, 2024

 Click any image to enlarge

 These are paintings of people doing laundry.
 Either washing or hanging the clothes out to dry.
 It was hard to find images of men doing laundry, which says something, I guess.
 I did like the image (below) of the pipe smoking guy in his suit and tie at the laundromat as the amused women looked on.
-I think it was from an ad from the 'men are silly chuckleheads' school of advertising.
+I think it was an ad from the 'men are silly chuckleheads' school of advertising.

 Tuesday, October 15, 2024